zamanehmcp/containers-workshop/Labs/Module 3 - Demo Building and Testing a Container Locally.md

 ## Modify and run the app locally

-### Run the web app locally with the Azure SQL database
+### Run the web app natively on your desktop with the Azure SQL database

 Populate the MyDbConnection configuration item displayed by the last command in the appsettings.json file with connection string displayed for the Azure SQL database.
 Be sure to replace the admin username and password with the username and password used when creating the database.